-- The position occupied by the employee is of such a crucial and pivotal nature to the efficient operation of the employer's enterprise that it is required to be filled on a permanent basis; and, despite that requirement, - A temporary replacement is none the less not reasonably practicable because of the nature of that position; and - The claim of the employer to such non-practicability is such that it outweighs the maintenance of the employee's right to return to his or her position at the end of a period of parental leave: P Jagose, Babies and bosses: "An examination of section 41 of the Parental Leave and Employment Protection Act 1987" (1994) 19(2) NZJIR 131.
+- The position occupied by the employee is of such a crucial and pivotal nature to the efficient operation of the employer's enterprise that it is required to be filled on a permanent basis; and, despite that requirement. - · A temporary replacement is none the less not reasonably practicable because of the nature of that position. - The claim of the employer to such non-practicability is such that it outweighs the maintenance of the employee's right to return to his or her position at the end of a period of parental leave: P Jagose, Babies and bosses: "An examination of section 41 of the Parental Leave and Employment Protection Act 1987" (1994) 19(2) NZJIR 131.

-Before informing an employee that their position cannot be kept open due to the fact that it is a key position, it is strongly advised that you seek further advice from the AdviceLine or one of our Employment Relations Consultant.
+Before informing an employee that their position cannot be kept open due to the fact that it is a key position, it is strongly advised that you seek further advice.
+If you wish to discuss a situation you may contact AdviceLine and our Legal Team or Employment Relations Consultants can provide formal assistance.